Şımarık: Holly Valance version

 Australian actress Holly Valance covered "Kiss Kiss" and released it as her debut single on 29 April 2002.
 Her version topped the charts of both Australia and the United Kingdom.

+On 26 January 2026, Holly Valance released the single "Kiss Kiss (XX) My Arse" after seeing a rough cut of the film A Super Progressive Movie.

 Commercial performance

 The single debuted at number one in the United Kingdom on 5 May 2002, selling 143,408 copies in its first week.
 The song made its debut on the Australian ARIA Singles Chart and UK Singles Chart at number one.
 It went on to spend nine weeks in the ARIA top 10, 13 weeks in the top 20, and seventeen weeks in the top 50.
 In Finland, Hungary, Ireland, and Italy, the song peaked within the top 10.
 It also reached the top 20 in Austria, Denmark, Germany, Greece, Sweden, New Zealand, and Switzerland.
 It was certified platinum by the Australian Recording Industry Association (ARIA) and gold by the British Phonographic Industry (BPI).

 Music video

 The official music video for Valance's version features a compilation of Valance herself with a variety of different looks and sexualised outfits whilst performing the song.
 The video opens with a close-up of Valance's lips, painted with a burnished red gloss, as she mimes a kiss at the viewer.
 Lightbulbs flash and pulse on a black background, gradually illuminating Valance's apparently-naked figure, save for two bars of light across her chest and hips.
 Valance is next shown within a second black room, this time surrounded by blue rectangular strips of light.
 During the video, these lights change to red before returning to their original color.

 As Valance begins to sing, the view returns to the opening close-up scene, before cutting to show her sat within and surrounded by a black velvet structure.
 The room is illuminated further by a mosaic background pattern of flashing white lights.
 Between shots, two DJs are seen using a record table.
 During the chorus, the scene shifts to show Valance with six male backing dancers on a black and gold backdrop.
 The video switches between each of these settings throughout the video.